Open source marketplace –

 - Higher monthly cost in the beginning (if you don’t account for the development and sysadmin costs)

-- You can't make adjustments to the API yourself
+- You can't make adjustments to the API or back-end yourself